Sackler family: Reputation laundering

 On July 1, 2019, Nan Goldin, an American photographer and the founder of P.A.I.N., led a small group of protesters who unfurled a banner "Take down the Sackler name" against the backdrop of the Louvre's glass pyramid.

 According to The New York Times, the Louvre in Paris was the first major museum to "erase its public association" with the Sackler family name.
 On July 16, 2019, the museum had removed the plaque at the gallery entrance about Sacklers’ donations made to the museum.
 Throughout the gallery, grey tape covered signs such as Sackler Wing, including signage for the Louvre's Persian and Levantine artifacts collection, which was removed on July 8 or 9.
 Signage for the collection had identified it as the Sackler Wing of Oriental Antiquities since 1997.

 The Metropolitan Museum of Art announced it would remove the Sackler name from galleries and other locations within the museum in December 2021.
 This was followed by the Bodleian Library's "Sackler Library", which has since been renamed the Bodleian Art, Archaeology and Ancient World Library.

 The family's philanthropy has been characterized as reputation laundering from profits acquired from the selling of opiates.
+Michael Sackler was characterized as seeking an "identity makeover."
 In 2022, the British Museum announced that it would rename the Raymond and Beverly Sackler Rooms and the Raymond and Beverly Sackler Wing, as part of "development of the new masterplan", and that it "made this decision together through collaborative discussions" with the Sackler Foundation.